andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Catharsis</h4>
+With the amount of time we're spending together shallow, silly discussions of nonsense and frivolity.

+One day during a lull I wander into a conversation between Matt & Renay regarding their preferred method of holding hands.
+After some wrangling of mitts Matt ends up in front and Renay in back.
+They each recall holding hands in the alternate position but for whatever reason this feels right.
+I reach out a paw and find that I fit best in front with both of my colleagues.
+Matt tries the frontward position and works out a theory of hand holding logistics: taller person goes in front.

+Which makes sense to me because I think I've only assumed the forward station and can't remember holding the hand of someone taller than me.
+Which leads us to the inevitable conclusion that I'll have to try it with Brace.
+We present our theory to Brace, who reaches down from the heights of his 6'7" frame and confirms our hypothesis.
+Taller person goes in front.
+If not the shorter person's wrist wrenches forward uncomfortably.

+In addition to silly discussions of nonsense and frivolity the captivity of rehearsals can also play with your emotions in unexpected ways.

 There's something about being cooped up in the same room with the same people performing the same movements to the same songs that can play with your emotions